 The 2021 EA Games breach stated above is an example of this; a bad actor imitated a former employee to gain access.

 Spear phishers exploit Slack vulnerabilities, as well.
 Ashley Graves, a Cloud Security Researcher at AT&T Alien Labs, describes how bad actors can abuse Slack webhooks to gain access to sensitive Slack data.
 They do this by crafting a phishing message which they send directly through a leaked webhook URL that leads to a Slack workspace.
 The message tricks the user into installing a malicious app that then exfiltrates data from the workspace.
 These sorts of threats will only get worse, with Slack upgrades allowing communication across different workspaces and business partners.

-Senior executives are often the target of these attacks.
+Senior executives are often the target of these attacks, which is why most CISOs are so keen to lay their hands on secure collaboration tools.
 Alternatively, a successful phishing attack can lead to a cybercriminal posing as an employee in your tools’ instance for weeks or months.
-The effect can be serious damage: financial and reputational.
+The effect can be serious damage: financial and reputational

 Case in point: A K-12 private school needed to establish a secure collaboration platform for its students and staff.
 However, they generate an average of 125,000 chat messages in a ten-day span.
 The school had to onboard dedicated software to help them detect incidences of cyberbullying and digital harassment.

 76% of executives admit that insider threats are what they worry about the most.
 Collaboration platforms play host to very sensitive company information.
 On Slack or Teams, staff exchange strategic plans, legal documents, financial reports, and other material that they would hate to see leaked.
 This free flow of sensitive information makes a secure collaboration platform paramount.